-Roundup Cancer Lawsuit Attorneys
+Roundup Cancer Lawsuit Attorneys in Georgia

 Since the 1970s, farmers, nursery workers, professional landscapers, and home gardeners have been using Roundup® to kill weeds.
 The main ingredient in Roundup is glyphosate—a herbicide that kills weeds while allowing lawns and plants to grow.
 However, the glyphosate found in Roundup may also cause a form of cancer known as non-Hodgkin’s lymphoma (NHL).